|

 Irreversible Transformations: Robert Louis Stevenson's Dr. Jekyll and Mr. Hyde and

-Scottish Energy Science
+Scottish Energy Science - ALLEN

 ABSTRACT This essay discusses Robert Louis Stevenson's use of the discourse of